vietduc1441/vietduc1441.github.io/mxmfdiff.md

 As you enter your username and ApiKey, the tool will use it to connect to Team Server to get the list of your applications and to create an OnlineWorkingCopy.
 (What is an OnlineWorkingCopy?
 Link).
 And here is the list of features:

 - Show overview of new/edited/deleted microflows.
+Image

 - Visualize microflow as it is on Mendix Modeller.